zibo-zhang-9/low-cost-miniature-swarm-robot-design-and-prototyping/README.md

 Several vibration-driven prototypes were explored and compared.

-These prototypes were 3D-designed and printed and use ERM or LRA motors:
+These prototypes were 3D-designed and printed and use Linear Resonant Actautor (LRA) or Eccentric Rotating Mass (ERM) motors:

 ![Vibration Prototypes](media/vibration_models.png)